geparada/NGS_2021_AS/docs/source/install_whippet.rst

 .. note::

-   This command may take around 30 mins to install.
-In the mind time we recommend you to read Whippet's paper.
+   This command may take up tp 30 mins to install.
+In the meantime we recommend you to read Whippet's paper.
 Please let us know if you require access.

 Once the installation is finished, you can find the path where Whippet was installed by using the following command under Julia's interactive mode: